Controller and Enforcer roles

 Open source parental controls

-Open Screen Time is a parental-control app built around transparency, local iOS Screen Time controls, and a Bring Your Own Firebase model that keeps family data under the parent's control.
+Open Screen Time is an open source 100% free parental-control app built around transparency, local iOS Screen Time controls, and a Bring Your Own Firebase model that keeps family data under the parent's control.

 A parent device configures schedules and pairs supervised devices.
 The child device receives policy updates and applies local controls.